-This MM degree is for recent college graduates (0-2 years out) with any undergraduate major who wish to strengthen their skills in management to compete more effectively in the job market.
+Our MM degree is intended for recent college graduates (0-2 years out) from any undergraduate major who wish to strengthen their skills in management and teamwork to compete more effectively in the job market.
 Our program includes 10 courses on the fundamentals of managing complex coupled human and natural systems.
-All courses include project-based learning (like a capstone experience), as well as real-world applications and analyses of innovation, sustainability, and technology for service and resource management.
+All courses include project-based learning, in particular the summer Integrative Capstone Project, as well as real-world applications and analyses of innovation, sustainability, and technology for service and resource management.

 The MM degree is for graduating seniors or recent graduates with BS/BA degrees who have little or no management experience.
 It complements their undergraduate degree with a competitive set of practical, project-based management skills for addressing the cross-functional challenges commonly faced by professionals in for-profit and non-profit enterprises and public organizations.
 In our program, particular focus is paid to management problems associated with the San Joaquin Valley.
 In consultation with regional employers, our program is designed around relevant case studies and integrative team projects that foster valuable discussion, oral presentation, professional writing, and leadership skills for solving complex problems about sustaining our environment, society, and economy.
 Along these lines, the curriculum will highlight the challenges of finding solutions that simultaneously balance corporate profitability and stewardship of natural resources.

-3. Are GRE or GMAT scores required for admission?
+4. Are GRE or GMAT scores required for admission into the MM program?
 Can graduating seniors apply for admission before degree completion?

 The MM degree curriculum provides students with well-rounded exposure to the fundamental disciplines generally involved in the management of businesses, agencies, non-profits, and organizational units.
 It is taught using an innovative cohort model in which students seeking careers in for-profit, not-for-profit, and public agencies go through the program together – in a setting in which values that guide corporate profitability are blended with values that stress resource stewardship.
 The objective is to develop alumni that come from an academic experience that stresses the importance of people, planet, and business sustainability as compatible ideals rather than as adversarial positions.

 As the MM is not a disciplinary degree, MM graduates will leverage their personal undergraduate education to work in the fields of their choice, and we expect them to enter the workforce at a higher level than those with a bachelor's degree alone.
-Students with this MM degree will be highly desirable to employers because they will have mastered a skill set that is not easily automated - see a recent article by McKinsey & Company, "Where machines could replace humans - and where they can't (yet)".
+Students with this MM degree will be highly desirable to employers because they will have mastered a skill set that is not easily automated.

-9. How does career counseling in this professional program differ from what’s already available on campus?
-How will we guarantee 100% job placement?
+10. How does career counseling in this professional program differ from what is already available on campus?
+What placement support is there?

-The intention is that no qualified student will be unable to pursue a MM degree because of financial need.
-Program faculty and staff will work with the Graduate Division Financial Support office to award fellowships to meet 100% of student need, leveraging returned program revenues, federal loans, and other sources of student funding.
-If student need exceeds available funds, program faculty and staff will work with the Graduate Division Financial Support office and industry sponsors to raise additional fellowships to support our mutual diversity goals.
+Per Regent’s policy, at least one-third of PDST revenues are returned to financial aid for stunets in the program.
+We disperse this aid strategically to ensure that qualified students admitted to the program have the greatest possible chance of attending.
+Our intention is that no qualified student will be unable to pursue a MM degree because of financial need.
+Program faculty and staff will work with the Office of Financial Aid and Scholarships to award fellowships to meet 100% of student need, leveraging program revenues, federal loans, and other sources of student funding.
+If student need exceeds available funds, program faculty and staff work with the Graduate Division and industry sponsors to raise additional fellowship support.
+See Tuiton, Fees, and Fiancial Aid.